floragunncom/search-guard-helm/docs/sg-200-upgrade.md

      --ca-cert /sgcerts/root-ca.pem
    ```

-7. Restore Multi-Tenancy configuration\
-   If the default Multi-Tenancy configuration is inappropriate for you, you can introduce customization by using `sg_frontend_multi_tenancy.yml`, a Multi-Tenancy configuration file.
-Available configuration options are described in the [Multi-Tenancy configuration](kibana-multi-tenancy#elasticsearch-configuration) section.
-You can apply a new configuration using the attribute `.Values.common.frontend_multi_tenancy` in Helm Charts values
 8. Read-only access to tenants\
     When you grant read-only access to some tenants for some users, these users may encounter an error popup when they start accessing the tenant without the write privilege.
 In such a case, please evaluate whether using the Kibana telemetry is appropriate for your company.
 If you decide to turn off telemetry, you can do so by adding the configuration below to the `kibana.yml` file and setting the value of attribute `.Values.kibana.config` in Helm Charts
     ```yml